ibm-cloud-docs/vmwaresolutions/vmonic/understand-responsib.md

 Security and regulation compliance includes tasks such as security controls implementation and compliance certification.

+### Security and regulation compliance for VMware Solutions Shared
+{: #understand-responsib-security-compliance-shared}

 The following table describes the responsibilities that are related to security and regulation compliance for VMware Solutions Shared.

 | Task | {{site.data.keyword.IBM_notm}} responsibilities | Your responsibilities |